yassine20011/SPA-like-experience/README.md

-# CyberSafe

-# CyberSafe
+# MPA with SPA-like Experience

 ## App Philosophy

-The philosophy of the app is to mimic a single-page application (SPA) even though it's technically a MPA under the hood.
+The philosophy of the app is to mimic a single-page application (SPA) although it operates as a multi-page application (MPA).
 It achieves this by using Express.js to serve `index.html` for all routes.

 ```javascript
 const express = require("express");